icon

 Updated

 The past year was a difficult one for Canadians who were seeking to obtain or renew a mortgage.
-By July 2023, the Bank of Canada had reached its peak interest rate of 5.0% after a series of increases that started in March 2022.
-This trend began because of inflationary pressures that started in early 2022 and grew to a high of 8.1%.
+By July 2023, the Bank of Canada had reached its peak interest rate of 5% after a series of 10 rate hikes that started in March 2022.
+This trend began because of inflationary pressures that started in early 2022 and grew to a high of 8.1% that year.

 All of this to say that volatility remains in many markets, not just housing, and continues to influence the Bank of Canada’s decisions.
-Consumers can expect more clarity, and rate drops, when inflation remains at a consistent 2.0% target rate, and other economic indicators stabilize.
+Consumers can expect more clarity, and rate cuts, when inflation remains at a consistent 2% target rate, and other economic indicators stabilize.

 Variable rate mortgage holders know too well that when rates increased their mortgage rates fluctuated to the upside.
-A cut by the Bank of Canada’s rates will directly reduce their mortgage rates, as opposed to fixed rates which are locked in until the term is done.
+Another 25 bps cut by the Bank of Canada will give them much-needed relief.

 Key rates